 - Advocate for changes in state policies and procedures to assure timely, fair decisions on funding, reduce barriers for providers in obtaining and maintaining funding, and assure good stewardship of public funds.
 This may include policies and procedures on Requests for Proposals (RFPs), contracts, grant reports, or timely processing of license renewals.

 - Promote policies that support the availability of the full range of SUD services, including proven methods and innovative new solutions.
 This may include policies that promote use of Medication Assisted Treatment (MAT), supportive housing in early recovery, intensive case management, and other promising strategies.

 COPA members are seeing the effects of the national opioid crisis on a daily basis as they work with clients impacted by their own addiction or that of their family members or others in their community.
 There are no easy policy solutions and a multi-pronged approach is critical.
-COPA plans to collaborate with others concerned about this issue to develop a coordinated policy response.
+COPA collaborates with others concerned about this issue to develop a coordinated policy response.

 For more information about COPA and our Policy Agenda, please contact Adeline Hodge at firstname.lastname@example.org.